sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 ```

 So, what are we doing here?
-- We first flatten our list of lists, meaning we transform a list of lists into a list with all the nested lists elements included.
+- We first flatten our list of lists, meaning we transform a list of lists into a list with all the nested list elements included.
-- We then apply a simple operation, where we shift each element by 1.
+- We then apply a simple operation, shifting each element by 1.
 - We finally apply a third function that multiplies each shifted element by 2.

 ## 2. flatMap